|Scammers Lurk at Tax Time|

 How It Works:

 A number of different scams tend to ramp up during the filing season.
 Tax identity theft occurs when someone steals your Social Security number to file a fraudulent tax refund or to get a job.
-There are also computer viruses out there (the “Emotet” virus for one) that can send emails supposedly from the IRS with a fake copy of your tax return.
+There are also computer viruses out there that can send emails supposedly from the IRS with a fake copy of your tax return.
 Once you click it, you may become vulnerable to hackers.
 And of course, the ever-present IRS impostor scam calls tend to be much more common this time of year.